mnorell/linux_config/README.md

 # linux_config
-Nothing fancy, just my "setup a newly installed ubuntu"-scripts.
+Nothing fancy, just my "setup a newly installed fedora"-scripts.

-It installs and configures bspwm with Polybar, fonts, themes and my standard setup of programs.
+It installs and configures Sway with Waybar, setup my prefered look-n-feel and my standard setup of programs.

 ## prereq.
-Install ubuntu 24.04, make sure you have at least the same size swap as ram to enable hibernation.
+Install Fedora 41, make sure you have at least the same size swap as ram to enable hibernation.

-`sudo apt install ansible python3-psutil` or
 `sudo dnf install ansible python3-psutil`

 ## Run
 `bash run_install.sh`

-(sudo echo for "passwordless sudo")

 ## Manual steps.